-The Tunic was the most common garment worn by men in early medieval period.
-The basic form of a tunic comprised of folded portions of linen with a neck-hole.
+The Tunic was the most common garment worn by men in the early medieval period.
+The basic form of a tunic is comprised of folded portions of linen with a neck hole.
 The length of the tunic usually defined the vocation or social status of a man.

 Warriors and peasants wore a tunic of knee-length or even shorter so that it wouldn’t obstruct them in their daily work.
-Richer nobility wore longer tunics with the richest sometimes wearing extravagantly adorned and embellished tunics which fell all the way to the feet and utilised colourful silks.
+Richer nobility wore longer tunics with the richest sometimes wearing extravagantly adorned and embellished tunics that fell all the way to the feet and utilized colorful silks.

 Sleeves were attached to the tunic as a covering for the arms.
 For the lower body, basic leggings together with laces were used.
 When venturing outdoors, the rich would complement this basic dress with an additional cloak or mantle.

 Women during the early medieval period usually wore a simple tunic dress with sleeves.
 The tunic was worn by women who usually carried a slit at the bodice where the slit was then kept together with lacing.
 Underneath this dress, a hose of varying lengths was worn in different parts of Europe.

 Women also possibly wore an additional under-tunic in conjunction with the tunic dress.
 Like men, they further used a clock or mantle when venturing out.
 Given the significant influence of Christianity on the culture of the period, it is not surprising to note that women also wore some sort of cape or kerchief to cover their heads in public.

 During the early medieval period, the dress of Christian clergy in Europe moved from simplistic to that of increased sophistication.
 It was during this period that ecclesiastical authorities began to use a wide variety of dresses, each strictly prescribed for a Church official of a certain status and position.
 Among the types of dress used by the clergy during this period were the cope, pallium, sole, maniple, and dalmatic.
 Silks were also used extensively in the dresses of superior clergymen.